7mind/izumi/doc/paradox/distage/00_distage.md

 DiStage brings together a fusion that retains safety and clarity of pure FP without sacrificing full runtime flexibility and configurability of traditional runtime dependency injection frameworks such as Guice.

-## Tutorial: DiStage By Example

-This tutorial will teach you how to build applications quickly and efficiently using DiStage!</br>
 DiStage is *staged*, meaning that it's split into several distinct *stages*, like a multi-pass compiler.
 DiStage lets you add custom functionality between stages should you require it, yet it keeps a simple surface API.

-We'll start off with basic examples and by the end of this tutorial you'll make a fully-fledged Pet Store application, complete with tests and configuration!

 ### Defining simple modules